Skip to main content

 Laura Smith Morton

-Laura advises clients at all stages of major energy infrastructure project development and on navigating federal government funding requirements.
+Laura advises clients at all stages of energy infrastructure project development on strategies to navigate federal government policy and practices and compliance with complex regulatory requirements.

-Laura Morton counsels energy companies and utilities pursuing the development of major infrastructure projects, with a focus on federal environmental review, permitting, oceans, and natural resources.
-Laura’s clients seek her advice based on her deep regulatory knowledge and understanding of the intricacies of federal agency policy following her almost decade of government service.
-She also leverages her federal agency experience to counsel utilities and innovative clean energy technology and manufacturing companies on compliance requirements for multi-million-dollar funding awards from the U.S. Department of Energy (DOE) under the Bipartisan Infrastructure Law and financing from the DOE’s Loan Programs Office under the Inflation Reduction Act.
+Laura Morton counsels energy companies and utilities pursuing the development of major onshore and offshore infrastructure projects, with a focus on federal environmental review, permitting, and natural resources.
+Laura’s clients seek her advice based on her deep regulatory knowledge and understanding of the intricacies of federal agency policy and practices following her almost decade of government service across multiple agencies.
+She also leverages her industry and federal agency experience to counsel utilities and energy technology and manufacturing companies on strategies to navigate agency policy priorities and compliance requirements for multimillion-dollar funding and financing.

 Laura previously served as the senior director for offshore wind at American Clean Power (ACP), the leading renewable energy industry trade association in the United States.
-Her portfolio covered the leasing and permitting process and multiple-use compatibility in the ocean environment.
-Prior to joining ACP, Laura served as acting deputy chief of staff and senior advisor to the Administrator of the National Oceanic and Atmospheric Administration, where she worked on a range of issues spanning water resources and data, fisheries, and offshore energy.
+Prior to joining ACP, Laura served as acting deputy chief of staff and senior advisor to the Administrator of the National Oceanic and Atmospheric Administration, where she worked on a range of issues spanning water resources and data, fisheries, aquaculture, and infrastructure permitting.

-Laura serves as an adjunct professorial lecturer in law at George Washington University School of Law, teaching a seminar on offshore wind development, and frequently speaks on offshore wind topics at leading industry conferences.
-Based on her breadth of knowledge of the oceans and energy development and commitment to science, Laura was appointed in 2024 to be a member of the National Academy of Sciences Ocean Studies Board.
+Laura serves as an adjunct professor at George Washington University School of Law and frequently speaks at leading energy industry conferences.
+Based on her breadth of knowledge of the oceans and energy development and commitment to science and technology, Laura was appointed in 2024 to be a member of the National Academy of Sciences Ocean Studies Board.

 Education & Credentials